Hamilton (musical): Act II

-Hamilton's endorsement of Jefferson in the 1800 United States presidential election ("The Election of 1800") results in further animosity between Hamilton and Burr, who challenges Hamilton to a duel via an exchange of letters ("Your Obedient Servant").
+Hamilton's surprising endorsement of longtime political enemy Jefferson over Burr in the 1800 presidential election ("The Election of 1800") dramatically intensifies the animosity between Hamilton and Burr, who reaches his breaking point and challenges Hamilton to a duel via an exchange of letters ("Your Obedient Servant").
 Hamilton writes his last letter in a rush while Eliza tells him to go back to bed ("Best of Wives and Best of Women").
-Burr and Hamilton travel to New Jersey for the duel.
-Burr reflects on the moments leading up to the duel, stating that one of them will have to die.
-Burr and Hamilton walk the requisite ten paces, then Burr fires first, and time freezes as Hamilton reflects on his legacy, before throwing away his shot.
-Burr shoots him between the ribs and Hamilton dies, mourned by Eliza, Angelica, and the rest of the cast.
-Burr laments that though he survived, he is cursed to be remembered as the villain who killed Hamilton ("The World Was Wide Enough").
+Burr reflects on the events leading up to the duel, while Hamilton reflects on his legacy, before throwing away his shot.
+Burr fatally shoots Hamilton, and laments that though he survived, he is destined to be remembered by history as the villain who killed Hamilton ("The World Was Wide Enough").
 The musical closes with a reflection on historical memory.
-Jefferson and Madison reflect on Hamilton's legacy, as Eliza tells how she keeps Hamilton's legacy alive through interviewing war veterans, getting help from Angelica, raising funds for the Washington Monument, speaking out against slavery, and establishing the first private orphanage in New York City ("Who Lives, Who Dies, Who Tells Your Story").
-The musical ends with Hamilton shaking Eliza's hand.
-Eliza then turns towards the audience and lets out a tearful gasp.
+Jefferson and Madison reflect on Hamilton's legacy, while Eliza tells how she reinserted herself in history and ensured Hamilton's memory by recording the memories of fellow veterans, raising funds for the Washington Monument, speaking out against slavery, and establishing the first private orphanage in New York City ("Who Lives, Who Dies, Who Tells Your Story").
+Eliza then turns toward the audience and lets out a tearful gasp.